-6.1.1 Windows Shortcut Method
+6.1.1 Desktop Shortcut Method

-Select the 'PoPy Command Prompt' shortcut that should be on both your Desktop and Start Menu (in the PoPy folder).
-This will open a PoPy command prompt in your user home directory.
+Left mouse click on the 'PoPy Command Prompt' shortcut on your Desktop or alternatively within the Start Menu (in the PoPy folder).
+This will open a PoPy command prompt in the directory where you installed PoPy.
+For example, if you click the PoPy shortcut and installed PoPy to the directory:-